At GMass, we offer a handful of different SMTP options that serve different purposes.

 When to use this SMTP option

-If we approve your application and place you on our internal SMTP service, you can use it going forward on any campaigns you send.
+If we approve your application and place you on our internal SMTP services, you can use it going forward on any opt-in or cold campaigns you send (respective to their specific servers).

 Once again, the popular reason is to break Gmail’s daily sending limits.